georust/rinex/README.md

 and this library exposes all data contained by supported `Rinex Types`, that means: a lot.

-To determine how to operate this library, refer to:
+To learn how to operate this library, refer to:
-* examples provided in this page
+* the examples delivered with the library are detailed and compelling
-* examples delivered with the library (see down below)
+* extracted examples on this page
 * autotest methods delivered by _src/lib.rs_

 ### Supported RINEX revisions